 5. Workout a pricing strategy

 Your revenue is what you’re working for.
 Dealing with your expenses requires an elaborate understanding of HOW you will make your money and HOW MUCH.
 Some of the factors which may influence your pricing are:

-- Consumers hold true power in this sector.
+- Consumers hold the true power in this sector.
 You can either win them over by doing what every other gym in your area does, or by hitting your value proposition bang on!